gherking/gherking/README.md

  * [Replacer](lib/builtIn/Replacer.md) - Replaces keywords in the feature files.
  * [ScenarioNumbering](lib/builtIn/ScenarioNumbering.md) - Adds an index to all scenario and scenario outline's name.
  * [ScenarioOutlineNumbering](lib/builtIn/ScenarioOutlineNumbering.md) - Makes all scenario, generated from scenario outlines unique.
+ * [SteoGroups](lib/builtIn/StepGroups.md) - Corrects the gherkin keywords of steps to make the tests more readable.

 ## CLI